sathomas/jsDataV.is/src/text/chap07/03-map.md

 ## Creating a Scaleable Map

 The first two examples touched on some of the capabilities of <span class="smcp">D3</span>.js, but the library includes many others.
-From the examples of chapter 6, we know some of the best visualizations rely on maps, and <span class="smcp">D3</span>.js—as a general-purpose visualization library—has extensive support for mapping.
+From the examples in chapter 6, we know some of the best visualizations rely on maps, and <span class="smcp">D3</span>.js—as a general-purpose visualization library—has extensive support for mapping.
 To illustrate that support, we’ll create a map that shows tornado sightings in the continental United States.

 ### Step 1: Prepare the Data